 Address: 2 Chome-8-1 Nishishinjuku, Shinjuku City, Tokyo 163-8001, Japan

 Can’t get enough of the Tokyo skyline, or want to see it for free?
 The Tokyo Metropolitan Government Building has not one observation deck but two, without any admission ticket required.

-Both the north and south observatories of this government building offer panoramic views over different parts of the city at over 600 feet in height.
-The Tokyo Skytree, Tokyo Tower, and snow-capped Mount Fuji are some of the landmarks you can make out from the top.
+The north and south observatories of this government building offer panoramic views over different parts of the city at over 600 feet in height.
+The Tokyo Skytree, Tokyo Tower, and snow-capped Mount Fuji are some landmarks you can make out from the top.